StephHiyagon/start/README.md

 This project aims at allowing users to be in control and host their own service.

-## License

-This project is licensed under the GNU Affero general

 ## Getting started

 As for now, this project is under development.
 It is **not yet intendet for end users**.